benschoening/CMPT419_FP/README.md

 3. '''pip install -r requirements.txt'''

 ### Usage
-To run the project, use the following commands to show results based on :
+To run the User Interactive aspect of this project, use the following commands to show results based on :

-- ''' python src/UI.py --autoencoder'''
-- ''' python src/UI.py --DNN'''
-- ''' python src/UI.py --CNN'''
+- "python src/UI.py"

+To run and see the results of each individual model use the commands:

+For LSTM DNN and LSTM Autoencoder use:
+- "python src/train.py

+For Spectrogram CNN use:
+- "python src/CNN_train.py

 ### Directories
 data/